-Doina was born in 1971, in a provincial town in Romania.
-Manifesting interest in drawing since she was little, she spent her childhood drawing on absolutely everything that came in contact with her hand, from paper sheets to furniture, books, asphalt, even doll faces.
-In those times Romania was still under communist rule, and any artistic inclinations of the youth were not encouraged because they were not classified as profitable.
-Therefore, her parents did not encourage her desire to attend a college of art, directing her instead towards a technical college, which she vehemently refused to attend.
-So, after high school, Doina chose to follow her passion and committed as a painter decorator using a technique almost forgotten today and extremely complicated (Daum Nancy and Galle), some sort of reverse painting on multiple layers of glass.
-She worked in this field for almost 10 years, while also drawing cartoons and caricatures for a Hungarian company and comic strips for a local newspaper.
-At the age of 33 she emigrated to the United States where she settled with her family, only a few miles away from Chicago.
+I was born in Romania in the spring of ‘71, a period of time when the invisible walls of communism were higher and thicker than the visible ones.
+I always wanted to draw, to scribble and I’ve done it on everything that came in contact with my hand.
+From paper sheets to furniture, books, asphalt, even doll faces.
+Unfortunately, any artistic inclinations of the youth were not encouraged during my early years because they were not classified as profitable, therefore my parents did not encourage either my desire to attend a college of art, directing me instead towards a technical college, which I very much hated and refused to go to.
+So, couple years after I finished high school I chose to follow my passion and committed as a painter decorator using a technique almost forgotten today and extremely complicated (Daum Nancy and Galle), some sort of reverse painting on multiple layers of glass.
+I had worked in that field for almost 10 years, while also drawing cartoons and caricatures for a Hungarian company and comic strips for a local newspaper.
+At the age of 33 another dream came true, I got a visa and decided to come to the United States where I have settled with my family, only a few miles away from Chicago.

 I am never content with my art.
 I don’t think that I will ever be.
 I believe that settling means to stop evolving.